UBC-DSCI/ubc-data-science-minor-faq/.github/ISSUE_TEMPLATE/ubc-data-science-minor-frequently-asked-questions.md

 ---

-Please write here your question about the UBC Data Science minor program or admission process.
-Before you ask a question, please read our current [FAQ page](https://ubc-dsci.github.io/ubc-dsci-minor-faq/) to see if your question has already been asked and answered.
+Please write your question about the UBC Data Science minor program or admission process here.

+Before you ask a question, please read our current [FAQ page](https://ubc-dsci.github.io/ubc-dsci-minor-faq/) to see if your question has already been asked and answered 😄